 - Traumatic injuries including fractures of the humerus, femur or clavicle, brachial plexus injury (Erb-Duchenne palsy).

 - Perinatal mortality is increased with breech presentation by a factor of between 2 and 4 regardless of the mode of delivery.
-Deaths are most often associated with malformations, prematurity and intrauterine fetal demise.
+Deaths are most often associated with malformations, which are more common in breech presentation, prematurity and intrauterine fetal demise.

 Further reading & references

 - Hannah ME, Hannah WJ, Hewson SA, et al; Planned caesarean section versus planned vaginal birth for breech presentation at term: a randomised multicentre trial.
 Term Breech Trial Collaborative Group.; Lancet.
 2000 Oct 21;356(9239):1375-83.

 - Hofmeyr GJ, Hannah M, Lawrie TA; Planned caesarean section for term breech delivery.
 Cochrane Database Syst Rev. 2015 Jul 21;(7):CD000166. doi: 10.1002/14651858.CD000166.pub2.

 - Lee HC, El-Sayed YY, Gould JB; Population trends in cesarean delivery for breech presentation in the United States, 1997-2003.
 Am J Obstet Gynecol.
 2008 Jul;199(1):59.e1-8.
 Epub 2008 Mar 4.

 - Pasupathy D, Wood AM, Pell JP, et al; Time trend in the risk of delivery-related perinatal and neonatal death associated with breech presentation at term.
 Int J Epidemiol.
 2009 Apr;38(2):490-8.
 Epub 2008 Oct 31.